Skip to main content

 Maternal

-Genetic traits or factors inherited from the mother’s genetics or allele.
-UBE3A is only expressed from the maternal allele in neurons and the paternal copy is silenced due to the UBE3A-ATS.
+Genetic traits, variants or chromosomes inherited from the mother.
+UBE3A is only expressed from the maternal copy of the 15th chromosome in neurons and the paternal copy is silenced due to the UBE3A-ATS.

 Methylation

 Methylation is a chemical modification of DNA that can affect gene expression.
 Methylation testing is a common type of diagnostic testing in AS used to determine if UBE3A is abnormally methylated.
-If the methylation test is abnormal, expected genotypes include deletion, UPD, and ICD.
-If it is normal, a mutation genotype may still be possible after testing the sequency of the UBE3A gene.
+Methylation testing can detect deletion, UPD, and ICD genotypes.
+The mutation genotype is not identified on methylation testing.

 Mouse Model (AS Mouse)